nc-js/http-types/README.md

 # @nc/http-types

-A utility package of HTTP types for status codes, headers, and request methods.
+A utility package of HTTP types for status codes, fields, and request methods.

 ## Usage